guswithahoodie/PracticeDemo/README.md

-# Athena Task AI - Demo Project
+# demo_propject Task AI - Demo Project

 This project is a demo **Django-based task management API** deployed on AWS using ECS Fargate.
 It demonstrates how to containerize a Django application, push it to AWS ECR, and run it in a fully managed serverless container environment with an Application Load Balancer (ALB).